Newly Appointed CEOs

 By the time a mid-market business looks distressed, the decisions that caused it are 12 to 18 months old.
 A newly appointed CEO inheriting a firm in this condition has very little time and very few options.

 The firms we work with are not in crisis.
-They show early signals: margin drift, team misalignment, stalled initiatives, or AI investments that have produced no measurable return.
-These are solvable problems, but only if they are identified and addressed in the first 90 days.
+They show early signals: margin drift, team misalignment, stalled initiatives.
+These are solvable problems — but only if they are identified and addressed in the first 90 days.

 The 90-Day CEO Reset